Analytics for Personalization users

 Step 1: Select content types to extend with Contentful Analytics dashboards

-You decide what content types display Content Analytics dashboards by enabling them:
+You decide what content types display Content Analytics dashboards by enabling them.

 - Log in to the Contentful web app.

-- Navigate to the “Content model” tab.
+- Navigate to the "Analytics content types” tab.

 - Click Save.
 The “Analytics” tab is displayed in the entry editor for any entry of that content type.